-At the beginning of COVID-19, many businesses shifted to a remote work environment quickly without any time to prepare.
+At the beginning of COVID-19, there were many challenges to working remotely, as many businesses shifted to a remote work environment quickly without any time to prepare.
 Your plan for returning to work can be more efficient.
 This planning should be strategically executed, with all aspects of your IT environment considered.

 An efficient return to work (RTW) plan takes into consideration all the variables and guidance surrounding the ‘new normal’ to get your organization ‘back in the ring.’
 There are many considerations to help shape your preparedness checklist before employees, customers, members, or stakeholders return to the office.